-The Caribbean is composed of wonderful cultures, languages, and belief systems.
+The Caribbean is composed of wonderful cultures, languages, and food.
 The region can be defined geographically, culturally, or a mix of both, but however you define it, migration (forced and unforced) is a key component.
 It is at the heart of the definition of the Caribbean.
 The movement of people and African cultural retention in the Caribbean has led to a unique art scene.
 This is no different for Afro Panamanians in Panama.
 Panama has sustained significant cultural contributions from people of African descent in food, music, and art.
 Despite Panama not being widely recognized as a Caribbean nation, when considering the cultural contributions from Afro Panamanian artists we should think of Panama as part of the Caribbean region.
 Not only are artistic expressions throughout Panama largely influenced by Afro Panamanians, but these artistic expressions also highlight Afro Panamanian’s centrality to the nation building of Panama.

 Similar to many Caribbean nations, Panama has a racial hierarchy.
 Therefore historically, Afro Panamanians, particularly of West Indian descent, have faced significant discrimination.
 In this article, I give a brief history of the immigration of West Indians to Panama and then discuss their involvement with Diablos Rojos, Panama’s well known public buses.